EmanuelGustafzon/escape-the-building/README.md

  ## Features

-   - The first feuture the user sees is a banner and an introduction, the user choose a character name and when the user feels ready the user can click r to start the game.
+    - The first feuture the user sees is a banner and the introduction, the user choose a character name and when the user feels ready the user can click or to start the game.
 The user has to type in a character name and it cannot remain blank.

  ![feature Home](/images/IMG-1644.jpg)

     - The game starts with a clear screen, the story begins and the user gets different options to choose from.
 How the story continues depends on the users input.
     - The input can have blank spaces.
     - The input can be in lower or uppercases or mixed.
     - If the user types a unvalid input the computer will ask the user to try again.

  ![feuture game structure](/images/IMG-1646.jpg)

     - When the user looses the game the text is red and when the user wins the text is green.
 The user gets the option to go back to the beginning to choose a new character name or continue the game with the same name.
 Whatever the user choose the screen will be cleared so it looks nice and tidy.

  ![feature game over ](/images/IMG-1647.jpg)
  ![feuture win game](/images/IMG-1648.jpg)

     - If the user decide to use dynamite, there is a function that counts down from 3 to 0 and then the dynamite explode.

  ![feauture count down](/images/IMG-1649.jpg)

     - If the user at any point wants to quit the game the user can type in quit and it will lead them back to the beginning where the user can type in a character name and start over.